Groupoid object: Groupoids

 A groupoid object in the category of sets is precisely a groupoid in the usual sense: a category in which every morphism is an isomorphism.
-Indeed, given such a category C, take U to be the set of all objects in C, R the set of all arrows in C, the five morphisms given by $s(x \to y) = x, \, t(x \to y) = y$, $m(f, g) = g \circ f$, $e(x) = 1_x$ and $i(f) = f^{-1}$.
+Indeed, given such a category C, take U to be the set of all objects in C, R the set of all morphisms in C, the five morphisms given by $s(x \to y) = x, \, t(x \to y) = y$, $m(f, g) = g \circ f$, $e(x) = 1_x$ and $i(f) = f^{-1}$.
 When the term "groupoid" can naturally refer to a groupoid object in some particular category in mind, the term groupoid set is used to refer to a groupoid object in the category of sets.

 However, unlike in the previous example with Lie groups, a groupoid object in the category of manifolds is not necessarily a Lie groupoid, since the maps s and t fail to satisfy further requirements (they are not necessarily submersions).